hydro-7/Operating-Systems/README.md

 The unbounded buffer has no limit on the buffer size, which means the producer can endlessly produce items.
 The bounded buffer has a finite limit on the size such that the producer must wait for consumption before pushing if the buffer is full.

+## Task :
+We use the shm_open function to create a shared memory using the producer and then add messages to it.
+The consumer process will be responsible for reading those message from the shared memeory and displaying them to the user.